djeada/Vtk-Examples/notes/04_visualization_techniques.md

 * StreamTracer gives you the *paths*.
 * RibbonFilter gives you *readability* (thickness + twist cues).

-**Do:** add ribbons or tubes when you want depth and orientation cues.
+**Do** add ribbons or tubes when you want depth and orientation cues.
-**Don’t:** over-thicken them, visual clutter can hide the flow you’re trying to reveal.
+**Don’t** over-thicken them, visual clutter can hide the flow you’re trying to reveal.

 #### Example: Creating a Streamline